kxdc/smp/README.md

  - Thoroughly think is the email about to send necessary at all.

- - Help the reader out to find your main point.
+ - Help the reader out to find your main point, don't dwell it.

  - Lay out a solution without devoting too many words.